 Verbal Behavior

-Verbal behavior programs are frequently a critical component of an ABA program and incorporate current research combined with the functions of language to assess and teach verbal milestones.
+Verbal behavior programs are frequently a critical component of an ABA program, and incorporate the use of proven techniques grounded in the functions of language to assess and teach verbal milestones.
 Verbal behavior (VB), a term introduced by B.F.
-Skinner in his 1957 book, Verbal Behavior, is defined as “any behavior mediated by a listener.”
-In other words, language is behavior and can be taught and reinforced using highly effective teaching procedures, such as error-less teaching, prompting and discrete trial training.
-Keystone’s verbal behavior programming focuses on teaching your child to realize that appropriate functional language will get your child what your child wants when your child wants want it.
+Skinner in his 1957 book, “Verbal Behavior”, is defined as: “any behavior mediated by a listener.”
+In other words, language is behavior and can be taught and reinforced using highly effective teaching procedures, such as errorless teaching, prompting, and discrete trial training.
+Mandala’s verbal behavior programming focuses on teaching your child to realize that appropriate functional language will get your child what your child wants when they want it.

 Upon completion of a verbal behavior assessment, learning objectives are selected based on your child’s current level of ability.
 Verbal behavior skills are identified through a variety of skills assessments, including:

-- Assessment of Basic Learning and Language Skills – Revised (ABLLS-R)
+• Assessment of Basic Learning and Language Skills – Revised (ABLLS-R)

-- Verbal Behavior Milestones Assessment and Placement Program (VB-MAPP)
+• Verbal Behavior Milestones Assessment and Placement Program (VB-MAPP)

 Adaptive Living Skills